 Ethiopic is an excellent phonetic syllabary, with the added advantage of not being affected by spelling errors common with the Latin alphabet.

 The reason is simple: each glyph represents a phoneme or sound.
 But this advantage comes with its own disadvantages.

-The alphabets are usually seen in a grid format with the vowels lined up horizontally and the consonants vertically.
+The Amharic letters or alphabets are usually seen in a grid format with the vowels lined up horizontally and the consonants vertically.

 By using these grid systems, one can easily learn the Ethiopian alphabet.

 Although it has been tried, there is no standardized method of writing down the Amharic language into the Latin.